 Students are required to pay all University tuition and fees by the published payment due date.
 Students whose charges will be paid by financial aid can request deferment of their payment.
 If payment is not received by the Cashier's Office, the student's registration will be canceled, and the student will be unable to attend classes.
 When the tuition has been paid, the student will be able to register but there is not guaranteed seats in classes that may already be full.
-Tuition is billed in 3 installments as follows; Fall, Spring and Summer.
-Summer being the last installment of the program.
+Tuition is billed in 2 installments as follows; Fall and Spring.